Yitzhak97/Capstone_project_Africa_CDC/README.md

 The pipeline (eboVar.sh) performs:

-1. Step 1: FastQC on raw reads
+1. FastQC on raw reads

 2. Trimming with fastp